ilprazdnyk/webDesignProject/README.md

 # webDesignProject
-Simple blog made with raw html and css
+Simple blog made with raw html and cssdfgsdf